dimanrikalov/pixel-fighter/README.md

 # pixel-fighter
  A pixel art fighting game made using HTML Canvas.
+(Made by watching a youtube tutorial.)